-Dr Thorwarth has been an RSNA member since his residency and has been a long-time volunteer.
+Dr. Thorwarth has been an RSNA member since his residency and is a long-time volunteer.
 He helped found the Visionaries in Practice (VIP) program for the RSNA Research & Education (R&E) Foundation and served as VIP committee chair from 2004 to 2009.
-He also has served on the R&E Fund Development and 25th Anniversary Campaign Committees and completed a three-year term on R&E Board of Trustees in 2009.
+He also has served on the R&E Fund Development and 25th Anniversary Campaign committees and the R&E Board of Trustees from 2006 to 2009.

-“Radiologists, radiation oncologists, medical physicists and all of the related professionals are at a pivotal time in reaffirming our critical role in high quality and cost efficient healthcare delivery," said Dr Thorwarth.
-"We all need to be active, not passive, participants in crafting the future and look for opportunities not only to expand our knowledge and improve our individual practices but also to ensure our preeminence in the fields of diagnostic imaging, minimally invasive therapies and radiation oncology.”
+“Radiologists, radiation oncologists, medical physicists and related professionals are at a pivotal time in reaffirming our critical role in high-quality and cost efficient healthcare delivery,” Dr. Thorwarth said.
+“We all need to be active, not passive, participants in crafting the future and look for opportunities not only to expand our knowledge and improve our individual practices but also to ensure our preeminence in the fields of diagnostic imaging, minimally invasive therapies and radiation oncology.”

-Dr Thorwarth said that RSNA has been an integral part of his life for more than 25 years he looks forward to his new responsibilities.
+Dr. Thorwarth said that RSNA has been an integral part of his life for more than 25 years, and he looks forward to his Board of Directors responsibilities.

-Dr Thorwarth received his undergraduate degree from Dartmouth College and his MD degree from Dartmouth Medical School, both in Hanover, N.H.
+Dr. Thorwarth received his undergraduate degree from Dartmouth College and his medical degree from Dartmouth Medical School, both in Hanover, N.H.
 He completed an internal medicine internship and a junior resident year at the Milton S. Hershey Medical Center in Hershey, Pa., and his diagnostic radiology residency at the University of North Carolina School of Medicine in Chapel Hill.

-Dr Thorwarth’s areas of expertise include radiology coding, nomenclature and the physician reimbursement relative value scale.
-In 2007, he became the first radiologist to chair the AMA Current Procedural Terminology (CPT) Editorial Pane, completing his two term limit in June 2011.
+Dr. Thorwarth’s areas of expertise include radiology coding, nomenclature and the physician reimbursement relative value scale.
+In 2007, he became the first radiologist to chair the American Medical Association (AMA) Current Procedural Terminology (CPT) Editorial Panel, a position he held until 2011.

-Other awards Dr Thorwarth has received include the Silver Medal Award from the North Carolina Radiological Society and honorary membership in the American Society for Radiation Oncology (ASTRO).
+Dr. Thorwarth has also received the Silver Medal Award from the North Carolina Radiological Society and honorary membership in the American Society for Radiation Oncology (ASTRO).